architecture.rst

 class Tags,Rephrase,Translate cheapModel

-Graph & Nodes
+Graph Runner and Nodes

 @startuml